-PhD graduands have extra steps for graduation.
-Find out how to submit your abstract, invite guests, attend the PhD celebration and what to expect on the day.
+PhD graduands have extra steps for graduating at a ceremony.
+Find out about submitting your abstract, inviting guests and what to expect at the PhD celebration.

 Submitting your abstract